There are a multitude of arts & crafts associated with beekeeping. Here are just a sample for you to try:

 How to make Mead – Video

-We are fortunate that our Chairperson, Paula Little is an experienced and renowned maker of a wide range of exceptional Meads.
-She has decided to share her secrets to spread the joy of this particular drink:
+We are fortunate that within our membership is Paula Little who is an experienced and renowned maker of a wide range of exceptional Meads.
+She has agreed to share her secrets to spread the joy of this particular drink:

 Paula’s Mead Secrets